LimeDrive/stream-fusion/docs/en/Manager/manager.md

 ## HTTPS Configuration with Nginx Proxy Manager

-To secure your Stremio Add-on Manager with HTTPS, you can use Nginx Proxy Manager.
+To secure your Stremio Addon Manager with HTTPS, you can use Nginx Proxy Manager.

 !!! info "Information"
     The detailed steps for this process are covered in another section of the documentation.
 Generally, you will need to: